mattf1n/llm-ellipse-attack/README.md

 - `scripts/openai_batch_inference/`: scripts for batch inference with OpenAI.
 - `scripts/lstsq_fitting`: loads samples from model and computes ellipse using `torch.linalg.solve`.
 Deprecated.
 - `scripts/nanoGPT`: scripts for training a tiny LM.

+## Reseach progress

+We can isolate a set of next-token distributions with low-variance post-center norms.
+Do these give smaller error when solving for bias and singular values?